-Even though chickenpox sores heal, the virus that caused chickenpox, called varicella, remains in your body.
+Even though chickenpox sores heal, the virus that caused chickenpox, called varicella-zoster, remains in your body.
 This virus lies dormant in your nervous system, and it’s the job of your immune system to suppress it, or keep it from coming back.
-But age and other factors can weaken the immune system, allowing the varicella virus to resurface as Shingles, a painful rash that’s also called herpes zoster.
+But age and other factors can weaken the immune system, allowing the varicella-zoster virus to resurface as Shingles, a painful rash that’s also called herpes zoster.
 This is why you can only get Shingles if you’ve had chickenpox.

 You cannot get Shingles from someone who has it.

 Shingles cannot be passed to another person by sneezing, coughing, or casual contact.
 The only way to get Shingles is by first having chickenpox.
 However, if a person has never had chickenpox and has direct contact with the Shingles rash when it is still blistering, he or she can get chickenpox, which can later resurface as Shingles.

 Have you ever seen a Shingles rash?
 Check out the photo gallery.

 Want to talk to your Health Care Professional about Shingles?Get Some